 By way of introduction, let me say a few words about the principles that guided our work on our new site.
 More than an opportunity to refresh Barr’s logo and color palette, and to introduce a more contemporary, mobile-first design, we have always understood our website redesign as an important opportunity to demonstrate our commitments to be open and transparent, to deploy a broad range of tools to advance our programmatic goals, to share what we are learning, and to be active collaborators.

 Check in on our blog for timely commentary and updates from Barr staff and visiting authors, and join in the discussion via a new commenting feature.
-Visit our program pages—Arts & Culture, Climate, Education, and Global—to learn about our priorities, strategies, and some of our key partners and initiatives.
+Visit our program pages—Arts & Creativity, Climate, Education, and Global—to learn about our priorities, strategies, and some of our key partners and initiatives.
 And join our email list for news and updates from the Foundation.

 This new website is one outcome of Barr’s embracing a more ambitious vision for communications.
 Our website is by no means the only place you’ll hear from Barr.
 It is merely one piece, albeit a central one, of a broader communications strategy that aims to ensure we are both communicating with openness and transparency and that we are engaging, listening, and being responsive to what we hear.
 Toward that end, we will continue building Barr’s presence on Twitter and may add other digital channels in time.
 Whatever methods we use to communicate, we will use barrfoundation.org to curate and link to the many conversations in which we are actively engaged.